 We believe strongly that equity awards will align the interests of our employees with those of our stockholders.
-To facilitate this alignment, our board of directors adopted the 2007 Equity and Incentive Plan on June 5, 2007 and has authorized this Offer, which will allow our eligible employees to tender restricted EMC stock or vested and unvested EMC Options for restricted VMware stock or unvested VMware options, respectively.
+To facilitate this alignment, our board of directors adopted the 2007 Equity and Incentive Plan on June 5, 2007 and has authorized the exchange offer, which will allow our eligible employees to tender restricted EMC stock or vested and unvested EMC options for restricted VMware stock or unvested VMware options, respectively.